 - Have a firm grasp on current publishing trends

-If an imprint does not accept unsolicited manuscripts, you can still pitch them but you will have a few extra steps:
+If an imprint does not accept unsolicited queries, you can still pitch them but you will have a few extra steps:

 - Sign with an agent who represents your genre